-Kate Bronfenbrenner is the director of labor education research at Cornell University's School of Industrial and Labor Relations (ILR).
+Kate Bronfenbrenner is the director of labor education research and a senior lecturer at Cornell University's School of Industrial and Labor Relations (ILR).
 She is also an associate of ILR's Worker Institute.
 She received her PhD in Industrial and Labor Relations from Cornell University in 1993.
 Bronfenbrenner's primary research and teaching interests focus on union and employer behavior in organizing, bargaining, and contract administration, strategic corporate research and comprehensive cross-border campaigns, and the impact of global trade and investment policy on workers, wages, and unions.

 Aaron Brenner is a senior capital markets analyst at the United Food and Commercial Workers International Union.
 He does research and organizing for the UFCW's capital stewardship department.
 His work includes comprehensive organizing campaigns, shareholder activism, retirement security, and financial advising to locals.
 Prior to UFCW, he was a union researcher, freelance financial analyst, professor, and journalist.
 He is on the board of Homeland Stores, an employee-owned, 80-store unionized grocery chain in Oklahoma and Texas.
 He holds a Ph.D. in labor history from Columbia University.

 Program instructors are committed to assisting graduates of the program in finding strategic corporate research positions within the labor movement.
-In the first twelve years of the program we have been able to place more than 350 students in top research positions in the AFL-CIO, CTW, UNITE HERE, SEIU, USW, LIUNA, IBT, UFW, UFCW, AFT, AFSCME, ATU, NNU, NYSNA, nd other unions across the United States and around the world.
+In the first thirteen years of the program we have been able to place more than 350 students in top research positions in the AFL-CIO, CTW, UNITE HERE, SEIU, USW, LIUNA, IBT, UFW, UFCW, AFT, AFSCME, ATU, NNU, NYSNA, and other unions across the United States and around the world.
 The majority of those we place in research positions have taken the course for credit.